-The scholarship committee is pleased to announce that Sophie Mitchell is the first recipient of the Justin Amorratanasuchad Scholarship.
-Sophie is a 2012 graduate of The Center School, a public high school is Seattle.
-In Sophie’s words:
+Sophie Mitchell was the first recipient of the Justin Amorratanasuchad Scholarship.
+She was a 2012 graduate of The Center School, a public high school in Seattle.
+In Sophie’s words (from November, 2018):

 Since receiving the scholarship, I graduated from Bournemouth University with a bachelor's degree in Film Production and Cinematography.
 Upon graduation, I moved to New York City for an internship at a production company called Anonymous Content.
 During that time and after months of taking on any on-set opportunities I could, other internships and working in a restaurant, I found myself taking on a runner (client services) position at a post production studio called The Mill.

 I've been at The Mill for three years now and worked up from a couple client services positions to Production Coordinator, then to Associate Producer, and to my recent promotion to a Post Producer.
 Visual Effects is not the career turn I anticipated but I am grateful for the experience of working in this highly creative field.

 On the side, I still spend my time writing scripts, working on independent shoots when I can and being involved in creative communities around the city.
 There's still a lot to aspire to and I'm still so thankful to have been awarded this scholarship as it allowed my 18-year old self the confidence to identify as a filmmaker, and thank you for reminding me once again.